BOARD OF DIRECTORS DIVERSITY AND MEMBER SELECTION POLICY

 Along these lines, the Board of Directors assumes the commitment to promote diversity in the composition thereof, and for this purpose, in selecting candidates for director, shall assess candidates whose appointment favours the directors having different skills, knowledge, experience, origin, age and gender.

-The diversity criteria shall be chosen based on the nature and complexity of the businesses of the Group, as well as the social and environmental context where it has a presence.
-Other criteria may also be taken into consideration based on the needs of the Board of Directors.
+The diversity criteria shall be chosen based on the nature and complexity of the businesses of the Group’s companies, as well as the social and environmental context where they have a presence.
+Other criteria may also be taken into consideration based on the needs of the Company’s Board of Directors.

-Any type of bias that might entail any kind of discrimination shall be avoided in the candidate selection process.
-Pursuant to the provisions of goal five of the Sustainable Development Goals (SDGs) approved by the United Nations (UN), any bias that hinders the appointment of female directors and that might prevent achievement of the Company's goal that the number of female directors accounts for at least forty per cent of the total number of members of the Board of Directors in the year 2022, shall be particularly avoided.
+Any type of bias that might entail any kind of discrimination shall be avoided in the process of selecting candidates for director of the Company.
+Pursuant to the provisions of goal five of the Sustainable Development Goals (SDGs) approved by the United Nations (UN), any bias that hinders the appointment of female directors shall be particularly avoided.
+The Company shall also observe at least the minimum percentages for the gender less represented on the Board of Directors that are established by applicable legal provisions or by generally accepted good governance recommendations.

 8. Evaluation and Dissemination

-The Board of Directors shall periodically evaluate the level of compliance with and effectiveness of this Policy, and especially the percentage of female directors at any particular time.
+The Board of Directors shall periodically evaluate the level of compliance with and effectiveness of this Policy at the Company, and especially the percentages represented by each gender therein.

-The annual corporate governance report shall also include a detailed description of this Policy, as well as the goals set in this regard and the results obtained.
+The annual corporate governance report that the Company prepares shall also include a detailed description of this Policy, as well as the goals set in this regard and the results obtained.

 9. External Validation

-The Company may rely on the cooperation of external advisers to validate that the candidates for director meet the conditions referred to in section 5 and that they are not subject to any of the grounds for ineligibility set out in section 6 above.
+The Company may rely on the cooperation of external advisers to validate that the candidates for director of the Company meet the conditions referred to in section 5 and that they are not subject to any of the grounds for ineligibility set out in section 6 above.

 External link, opens in new window.